FCA Announcement: 30th March 2026

 Why You Don't Need a CMC

-Claims management companies charge 25–30% of your payout.
+Claims management companies charge 25 to 30% of your payout.
 The FCA designed this scheme so you can claim directly.
 Here's how the options compare.

 CMC